EyeDaleHim/Crow-Engine/CONTRIBUTING.md

 When reporting an issue, you should always report one issue per bug.
 If you notice several bugs and want to report them, please make **individual issues for all of them**.

-Issues are often reported several times, please make sure that your issue already exists before you report them, search them first [here](https://github.com/EyeDaleHim/Crow-Engine/issues)
+Issues might often get reported several times, please make sure that your issue already exists before you report them, search them first [here](https://github.com/EyeDaleHim/Crow-Engine/issues)

 If you don't find a relevant match or if you're unsure, do not hesitate to **open a new issue**.